mrockwood/mikerockwood.com/content/docs/cover.md

-+++
+---
-title = "Cover"
+title: Cover
-description = "Expand images, videos or iframes to cover their entire container and place your own content on top."
+description: Expand images, videos or iframes to cover their entire container and place your own content on top.
-+++
+---

 # Cover